Rin Tohsaka: Creation and conception

-After the release of Fate/stay night, Nasu felt that Rin had received the most complete character compared to the other heroes of the game and was his favourite heroine in the visual novel.
+After the release of Fate/stay night, Nasu felt that Rin had received the most complete character compared to the other heroes of the game and was his "favorite" heroine in the visual novel.
 However, according to the writer, while writing scenes with Rin, he was under severe pressure from Takeuchi and other Type-Moon participants who placed greater emphasis on Saber and Rider.
-In the end, Nasu decided to make Rin contrast to Saber, perceived as an ideal girl in her eyes.
+In the end, Nasu decided to make Rin a contrast to Saber, perceived as an "ideal" girl in her eyes.
 Takeuchi was also pleased with Rin's final character, as well as the appearance of the prerequisites for this heroine's romantic relationship not only with Shirou, but also with Archer and Lancer, and called Rin a ″face of Fate, but in a different sense than Saber”.
 Nasu stated that "with a girl like that by his side, even an unsociable person like Shirou loses his presence of mind."

-In the making of the Unlimited Blade Works anime, Ufotable and Nasu agreed to keep her original looks from the visual novel believing it was still considered appealing.
-Since Nasu found the original Rin too unsociable and decided that the Rin from the anime should be more social.
+In the making of the Unlimited Blade Works anime, the Japanese animation studio Ufotable and Nasu agreed to keep Rin's original looks from the visual novel believing it was still considered "appealing".
+Since Nasu found the original Rin to be "too unsociable", he felt that Rin's anime counterpart should be "more" social.
 In order to further develop the new characterization of Shirou Emiya, Ufotable paid attention to the way Rin and Shirou interacted, leading to Shirou being more amicable towards others than in the visual novel.